HELMAB/vue-loading/README.md

 # Vuejs Loading Screen
 Using to block whlie client processed work.
-Please checkout ([Demo](https://helmab.github.io/vue-loading/)) to see how does it work.
+Please checkout [Demo](https://helmab.github.io/vue-loading/) to see how does it look like.

-## Screenshot
 ![Screenshot](./src/assets/screenshot.png)

 ## Installation